AnushaPB/codespacer/README.md

 File overview:

-1. [devcontainer.json](.devcontainer/devcontainer.json) - a json file which specifies how to setup the container (i.e., the Docker image to use, the extensions to install, and the settings for the codespace).
+1. [devcontainer.json](.devcontainer/devcontainer.json) - a json file which specifies how to setup the container (i.e., the Docker image to use, the extensions to install, and the settings for the codespace). **In this file change the Docker image path from ghcr.io/anushapb/codespacer:latest to your image (i.e., ghcr.io/username/reponame:latest).**

 1. [setup.sh](.devcontainer/setup.sh) - a shell script that runs when the codespace is created to setup the Rstudio session.